Glossary of Chinese Yijing terms

 爻數

 'Line number' – The numbers 6, 7, 8, and 9 derived from yarrow or coin divination, referring to the following line types, respectively: moving yin, static yang, static yin, and moving yang.
-Also known as xiang numbers, after the 'four images', SIXIANG.
+Also known as 'xiang numbers', after the 'four images', SIXIANG.

 義理